Lipen/bdd-rs/docs/guide/chapters/appendices/a_api_reference.typ

 = API Reference <appendix-api>

-// PLAN: Quick reference for bdd-rs API.
+Quick reference for the `bdd-rs` API.
-// Target length: 6-8 pages
+For complete documentation, see the rustdoc.

 == Manager Creation